awesomo4000/rdeps/README.md

 # rdeps

-Find dependencies in ELF objects, recursively even.
+Find dependencies in ELF objects, recursively if requested.

 Simple output in normal mode, JSON output in recursive mode.